valerioarvizzigno/homecraft_vertex_lab/README.md

  ```
 4. After the model finishes loading into Elastic, enter your deployment and from the left menu go to "Stack Management" -> "Machine Learning".
 You should notice the all-distilroberta-v1 model listed and in the "started" status.
 If a "out of sync" warning is shown, click on it and sync.
 Everything should be now set.
 Our ML model is up-and-running.
 We now are able to apply our transformer model to the documents we are going to ingest.

 5. Let's start with indexing some general retail data from the Ikea website.
-We will use the built-in web crawler feature.
+We will use the built-in web crawler feature, configure it this way:
    - Search for "Web Crawler" in the Elastic search bar
    - Name the new index as "search-homecraft-ikea" (watch out the "search-" prefix is already there) and go next screen.
    - Specify "https://www.ikea.com/gb/en/" in the domain URL field and click "Validate Domain".
 A warning should appear, saying that a robots.txt file was found.
 Click on it to open it in a separate browser tab and continue by clicking "Add domain"